 |YTD||Year To Date - All STP data is YTD|

-STP is a method of reporting your payroll data electronically to the ATO.
-The payroll data is sent from your payroll software to the ATO via a service called SBR.
+Single Touch Payroll (STP) is a method of reporting payroll data (salaries and wages, PAYG withholding and superannuation) electronically to the ATO.
+The payroll data is sent from your payroll software to the ATO via a service called SBR (Standard Business Reporting).

-The data must go through a software solution at some point, thus using a cloud payroll provider like Microkeeper does all the heavy lift on your behalf.
+The data must go through a software solution at some point, thus using a cloud payroll provider like Microkeeper does all the heavy lifting on your behalf.

-One way to think of STP is like submitting a Group Cert every payrun.
+One way to think of STP is like submitting a Group Certificate every payrun.

-STP data must be submitted when payroll is processed, thus your employees onboarding processes has to be efficient and timely.
+STP data must be submitted when payroll is processed, thus your employee on boarding processes will have to be efficient and timely.

-Microkeeper has integrated Single Touch Payroll heavily into our application, thus we help collect all relevant data from the employee as soon as they first login including the TFND fields.
+Microkeeper has integrated Single Touch Payroll heavily into the application, thus we help collect all relevant data from the employee as soon as they first login including the TFND fields.